 When you notice people returning to a festival a second and third time in a row, it must be good.
-So this year I made sure to be at MTN Bushfire Festival in Swaziland in May.
+So in 2018 I made sure to be at MTN Bushfire Festival in Swaziland in May.
 It was my first time in Swaziland and I was so happy to be there.
 For those that don’t know, Bushfire festival is a 3 day art and music festival that takes place annually in Malkern’s Valley, Swaziland.

 Getting to Bushfire Festival